 SLS & SLES.
 They sound similar and are even closely related but are very different.
 At the end of this 5-minute read, you should be able to tell one from the other and choose the right product for yourself - without having to do a Ph.D. in Chemistry.
 Read on!

 SLS & SLES, usually separately, are widely used in shampoos, toothpaste, shower gels, face washes, and many other personal care products.
 They are both workhorses of the cosmetics industry.

 OK, how are they similar?

 - Both are surfactants – i.e., help lather, cleanse oil and soil better than just water, from any surface

 - Both are derived from coconut or palm kernel oils - more the latter, these days

-- Both are sulphates.
-Sulphate-free formulations will therefore have neither.
+- Both are sulfates.
+Sulfate-free formulations will, therefore, have neither.
 SLES is derived from SLS, by the addition of ethylene oxide.
 This is called ethoxylation.

-- Neither of them is a natural.
+- Neither of them is natural.
 Don’t fall for the “derived from coconut oil” stories.